A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: Stochastic MSCG

-thus allowing us to compute the (at most) $MD$ derivatives with only an extra adjoint solution.
+thus allowing us to compute the (at most) $MD$ derivatives with only an additional adjoint solution.

-The derivatives of ${\bf U_{\varphi}},\, {\bf U_{f}},\,\mbb{K},\,\mbb{F}$ with respect to $\bz$ are sparse since the parameters only have local influence, and can be evaluated with \eqref{eq:dirproblem},\eqref{eq:subproblem2} and \eqref{eq:locmatrix} for the MSCG case and with \eqref{eq:rblocal} and \eqref{eq:rbelemglobal} for the RB case.
-An additional advantage of RB is the computation of these derivatives, since the affine dependence on the parameters that arises from the DEIM greatly simplifies the computation.
+The derivatives of ${\bf U_{\varphi}},\, {\bf U_{f}},\,\mbb{K},\,\mbb{F}$ with respect to $\bz$ are sparse since the parameters only have local influence, and can be evaluated with \eqref{eq:subproblems_imp}-\eqref{eq:locmatrix} for the MSCG case and with \eqref{eq:rblocal}-\eqref{eq:rbelemglobal} for the RB case.
+An additional advantage of RB is the computation of these derivatives, since the affine dependence on the parameters that arises from the EIM greatly simplifies the computation.